nus-cs2113-AY2122S1/ip/docs/README.md

 ### Search for a task: `search`
 Shows a list of tasks with descriptions that match a given search term, along with their respective task numbers.

-:bulb: The search term can consist of a single word, or multiple words, and is case-insensitive.
+:bulb: The search term can consist of a single word, or multiple words, and is **case-insensitive**.

 > Format: `search SEARCH_TERM`